Love mixing up a good cocktail but stumbled upon a recipe that calls for Campari and it's just not in your home bar? You're definitely not alone.

 4 - Luxardo Bitter Rosso

-Alright, so next up we’re talking about Luxardo Bitter Rosso.
-Ever heard of it?
-If not, you’re in for a treat.
-This one’s another Italian marvel, and it screams quality.
+If not, you're in for a treat.
+This one's another Italian marvel, and it screams quality.

 Why is it a fab substitute for Campari?
-It nails that bittersweet taste we all know and love in Campari but with its own unique twist.
-It’s a tad sweeter and boasts a range of herbal notes that mix well in just about any cocktail needing that bittersweet hit.
+It nails that bittersweet taste we all know and love in Campari but with its own unique twist (with pronounced cherry and bitter orange notes).

-It’s perfect for when you’re aiming to impress with some vibrant, tasty cocktails but want to keep things simple.
+It's perfect for when you're aiming to impress with some bright, tasty cocktails but want to keep things simple.
 Mix it up and watch your drinks transform with that classic, bittersweet charm, minus any hassle.

 5 - Cynar